September 27, 2021

 How Can I Prevent Spreading Germs to My Family and Co-Workers?

-You can prevent spreading an illness to people nearby by disinfecting shared surfaces and washing your hands often with soap and warm water.
-But the best way to make sure you aren’t infecting others is to keep your distance.
-This is yet another reason to stay home from work until you are feeling better.
+You can help prevent spreading an illness to people nearby by disinfecting shared surfaces and washing your hands often with soap and warm water.
+But the best way to make sure you aren’t infecting others is to keep your distance.5 This is yet another reason to stay home from work until you are feeling better.